 Mark helps clients plan for the future while dealing with the present.

-Mark currently is Chair for the New Jersey State Bar Association’s (NJSBA) Elder and Disability Law Section.
+Mark served as Chair for the New Jersey State Bar Association’s (NJSBA) Elder and Disability Law Section from 2020 – 2021.
 He previously served as Vice Chair and Roundtable Coordinator, where he organized educational programs for attorneys.
 He also previously served as Legislative Coordinator, a role in which he reviewed pending legislation and advised the Section how it will affect seniors and people with disabilities, to guide the Bar Association’s lobbying efforts.

 Mark is a frequent speaker on guardianships, elder law, Medicaid, special needs and trusts and estates issues.
 He has spoken at seminars on guardianships both in the contexts of elder law and developmental disabilities, Medicaid planning and applications, estate planning for unmarried couples, same-sex couples and people in non-traditional relationships; the impact of the Affordable Care Act (ObamaCare) on people with disabilities; how ABLE accounts can be used in conjunction with special needs trusts; and other cutting-edge aspects of the law.

 In 2019, Mark was selected for inclusion in New Jersey Super Lawyers Rising Stars list (published by Thompson-Reuters).

 -Currently serving on the New Jersey State Bar Association (NJSBA) Nominating Committee, a team that investigates and nominates the next generation of Bar leaders

 -Served on NJSBA Blue Ribbon Commission on Unmet Legal Needs, an innovative effort to find a model to put underemployed lawyers to work serving New Jerseyans with unmet legal needs